-If a child or adult has a squint, double vision or specific types of reduced vision or abnormal eye co-ordination, they will be assessed by the Orthoptist.
+If a child or adult has a squint, double vision, or specific types of reduced vision or abnormal eye co-ordination, they will be assessed by the Orthoptist.
 The aim of orthoptic tests is to:

-- establish if a squint is present
+- establish if there is a squint and type of squint is present

 - assess vision

 - test the ability to use the eyes together (binocular vision)

 - carry out and monitor treatment for lazy eye and squint

 Children may be seen at their local Health Centre or Nursery School or School.
 This service varies across the country, but a child's G.P., Health Visitor or School Nurse, will be able to advise on the local service available.
 Children seen in the hospital are referred by their G.P. or other medical personnel.

 Adults are seen in a hospital setting and will be referred by their G.P. or other medical personnel.

 Helpful article A squint is the condition when the right and left eye look in different directions.
 So, while one eye seems to look straight ahead, the other will appear to look left or right, or up or down see.